 September 10, 2021

-The sun’s energy is critical to all life on earth, and humans have always found ways to harness its energy.
-Solar PV technology, as we know it today, has been around since Bell Labs created the first silicon cell in 1954.
+The sun’s energy is critical to all life on Earth, and humans have always found ways to harness its energy.
+As we know it today, solar PV technology has been around since Bell Labs created the first silicon cell in 1954.
 By 1960, solar cell efficiency had improved from 4% to 14%.

-The solar energy industry continued to expand throughout the following decades.
-Solar technology improved due to investments in research and development and regulatory frameworks for solar interconnections established by federal and state governments.
-These both included policies such as tax credits, rebates, and renewable energy standards.
+The solar energy industry continued to expand through the following decades.
+Solar technology improved because of research and development investments and solar interconnection regulatory frameworks that federal and state governments established.
+Both included policies such as tax credits, rebates and renewable energy standards.

 [Related: Guide to Federal Solar Panel Incentives]

 By 1999, cumulative installed solar capacity had reached 1,000 megawatts (MW).
-In 2000, while astronauts were installing solar panels on the International Space Station, Sandia Laboratories invented the modern inverter that improved system safety during power outages.
+In 2000, while astronauts installed solar panels on the International Space Station, Sandia Laboratories invented the modern inverter.
+This inverter significantly improved system safety during power outages.

-Given that the amount of sunlight reaching Earth every hour is enough to power the entire globe’s electricity use for a year, the potential for solar power is unlimited.
+Given that the amount of sunlight reaching Earth hourly is enough to power the globe’s entire electricity needs for a year, solar power has practically unlimited potential.

-Solar panel manufacturers use varying types of solar cells and solar technologies, but the most common material used for solar cells is Silicon (Si).
-Silicon is a key component of different types of solar panels, all with their own advantages and disadvantages.
-But depending on how you’re using solar energy, knowing the benefits of any emerging solar cell technologies using additional techniques or materials is important.
+Solar panel manufacturers use various solar cells and solar technologies, but the most common solar cell material is silicon (Si).
+Silicon is a key component of different solar panel types, each with unique advantages and disadvantages.
+But depending on how you use solar energy, knowing the benefits of emerging solar cell technologies using additional techniques or materials is important.

-Solar cells are made from silicon and are built with a positive and negative layer to create an electric field, similar to a battery.
+Manufacturers make solar cells from silicon and build them with a positive and negative layer that creates an electric field, similar to a battery.
 Most solar panels are made from either monocrystalline or polycrystalline silicon.

 - How it’s made: Wafers are cut from a single crystal block of highly pure silicon with cells that form a distinctive shape.

-- Features: These panels conduct electricity more efficiently and perform better in high temperatures and shaded conditions, enabling them to generate more solar power than other panels of the same size.
-Since this type of technology is the most established, it also has a proven track record of durability.
-However, they’re the most expensive panels and generate more waste in the manufacturing process.
+- Features: These panels conduct electricity more efficiently and perform better in high temperatures and shade, which helps them generate more solar power than other panels of the same size.
+Because this technology is the most established, it also has a proven track record of durability.
+However, they’re the most expensive panels and generate more waste during the manufacturing process.

-- How it’s made: Fragments from multiple silicon crystals are heated, melted, and pressed together to form a large solar cell.
+- How it’s made: Fragments from multiple silicon crystals are heated, melted and compressed to form a large solar cell.

-- Appearance: These solar cells have a multifaceted, nonuniform, gem-like surface and are typically blue in color.
+- Appearance: These solar cells have a multifaceted, nonuniform, gemlike surface and are usually blue in color.

-- Features: Polycrystalline solar panels are less efficient, but less expensive, and also less wasteful in the silicon manufacturing process.
-These are the most prevalent solar panels globally, primarily due to a production boom in China over the last few years.
-Additionally, these solar cells are covered by a glass casing, typically made from anti-reflective glass to increase sunlight absorption and improve solar panel efficiency, while also protected by a backsheet.
+- Features: Polycrystalline solar panels are less efficient but less expensive, and they’re less wasteful during the silicon manufacturing process.
+These are the most prevalent solar panels globally, primarily due to a production boom in China over the past few years.
+Additionally, a glass casing typically made from antireflective glass (to increase sunlight absorption and improve solar panel efficiency) covers these solar cells, and a backsheet protects them.

-- How it’s made: A thin layer of photovoltaic material or combination of materials such as noncrystalline amorphous silicon (a-Si), Cadmium Telluride (CdTe), or copper indium gallium selenide (CIGS) is deposited onto a surface such as glass, plastic, or metal.
+- How they’re made: A thin layer of PV material or combination of materials, such as noncrystalline amorphous silicon (a-Si), cadmium telluride (CdTe) or copper indium gallium selenide (CIGS), is deposited onto a surface such as glass, plastic or metal.

-- Features: This is a newer technology that’s commercially available and is suitable for homes or businesses where space is not an issue.
-Thin film solar panels are low-cost, easy to produce, flexible, portable, and lightweight.
-However, they’re less durable and have a shorter lifespan.
+- Features: These panels use newer commercially available technology, and they’re suitable for homes or businesses where space isn’t an issue.
+Thin-film solar panels are low cost, easy to produce, flexible, portable and lightweight.
+However, they’re less durable and have a shorter life span.